alfianlosari/ITunesFeedGenerator/README.md

 ### Supported Region Code Strings

 You can get the list of all supported region code parameters from this [GitHub Gist](https://gist.github.com/daFish/5990634).
 Kudos to [Marcus Stöhr/daFish](https://gist.github.com/daFish)

+### SwiftUI Helper Library

+I also created a library that provide SwiftUI Views to display song/book/app and ObservableObjects to fetch the data using phase state mechanism (loading, success, failure).
+You can check it out at [ITunesFeedSwiftUI](https://github.com/alfianlosari/ITunesFeedSwiftUI)